kuzzleio/documentation-old/plugin-reference/source/includes/_creating-plugins.md

 ### The update function

-You have to implement an `update` function (its name depends on the configuration provided in the `strategies` attribute), which will be used by Kuzzle to update the credentials of your strategy.
+You have to implement an `update` function (its name depends on the configuration provided in the `strategies` attribute), used by Kuzzle to update a user's credentials to this strategy.

 Here is the generic signature of the `update` function you have to implement: